VikeLabs/Passr/docs/Tools.md

 The scripts object specifies aliases that we can use to access `react-script` commands or in particular, scrips for ESLint and Prettier.

 `lint` Runs `eslint` on all files in the src folder that end in ts,js,tsx, and jsx.
-This allows us to run `npm run lint <somefile.tsx>` on our files.
+This allows us to run `npm run lint <somefile.tsx>` on our files to check for eslint errors.

 `lint:fixed` Runs the `eslint --fixed` command and fixes eslint errrors on all files as above.
 This allows us to run `npm run lint:fixed <somefile.tsx>` in order to have ESLint fix a file of our choosing.